guiyan-wasp/guiyan-wasp/README.md

 </a>

 **Wispa** — **Race:** Demon / **Faction:** Criminal Syndicate / **Profession:** Budding Entrepreneur / **Age:** No remembers / **Hometown:** Remembers.

-A seven-foot athlete with tiger stripes; instead of horns a pair of venomous stingers.
-Smells of expensive alcohol and fresh-cut grass.
-Knows what you want and has already figured out how much you'll pay for it.
-An egocentric schemer with the manners of a gentleman.

-Started with soul harvesting and bars.
-Made a name in crime while simultaneously becoming a legend as a gigolo.
-Now Wispa is building his personal empire called "Sota" on his own ranch.
-Lives for his own pleasure, tends a bloody garden, and secretly sponsors the mother of his child, preferring the role of a dangerous patron over domestic comfort.